George Fox University

 George Fox University is a private Christian university in Newberg, Oregon, United States.
-Founded as a school for Quakers in 1891, it is now the largest private university in Oregon with more than 4,000 students combined between its main campus in Newberg, its centers in Portland and Redmond, and online.
+Founded in 1891 as a school for Quakers, as of 2026, it is now the largest private university in Oregon with more than 4,000 students combined between its main campus in Newberg, its centers in Portland and Redmond, and online.
 The 108 acre main campus is near downtown Newberg, near the junction of Oregon Route 99W and Oregon Route 219.
 George Fox competes athletically at the NCAA Division III level in the Northwest Conference as the Bruins.
 The school colors are navy blue and old gold.
 The university is associated with the Evangelical Friends Church International and is a member of the Wesleyan Holiness Connection.

 History

 The university was founded in Newberg, Oregon, in 1885 by Quaker pioneers, originally called Friends Pacific Academy for several years before becoming a college in 1891 as Pacific College.

-The Bruin mascot comes from a real bear cub found in 1887 in the Coast Range's foothills near Carlton, about 15 mi west of Newberg.
-Years later, the bear hide became the senior class's unofficial mascot, and other students often attempted to steal it away.
-Students today still participate in student-government-sponsored class competitions called "Bruin brawls" for possession of Bruin Jr.
+The "Bruin" mascot is named after a real bear cub found in 1887 in the Coast Range's foothills near Carlton, about 15 mi west of Newberg.
+The cub's mother had been shot and it was brought to the school by a student.
+The bear, Bruin, was adopted by the faculty and cared for until his death, after which he was taxidermied and kept in the campus museum.
+In the late 1890s, the bear's hide was stolen from the museum and became the senior class's unofficial mascot.
+Other students often attempted to steal it away, and over time the fight to capture the bear became an annual tradition.
+Students today still participate in student-government-sponsored class competitions called "Bruin brawls" for possession of "Bruin Jr.", the real taxidermied bear having been swapped out for a stuffed canvas fascimile bear in the 1930s.
+Bruin the bear became the school's official mascot in 1970.

-In 1893 the school was incorporated as a joint-stock company.
-It became a four-year school in 1925.
-Herbert Hoover's uncle H. J. Minthorn served as the school's first president, and Hoover was an early student at the academy.
+In 1893 the school was incorporated as a joint-stock company, and it became a four-year school in 1925.
+Herbert Hoover's uncle H. J. Minthorn served as the school's first president, and Hoover himself was an early student at the academy (although he dropped out in 1888 at the age of 13 to work in his uncle's real estate office).
 The school's name changed to George Fox College in 1949 to honor George Fox, the founder of the Quaker movement.